Create a Survey in less than 60 seconds!

 Mathew Maniyamkott

-Identifying your customer journey touchpoints will be your entry into creating a customer journey map so that you can keep your customers happy.
+Identifying your customer journey touchpoints will be your entry into creating a journey map to keep your customers happy.
 Write down each step where customers come into contact with your brand and see if you can better the status quo.

 Ask these questions so that you can improve your every interaction:

-• What are the specific things happening at every customer journey touchpoints?
+• What are the specific things happening at every customer journey touchpoint?

 • Are all needs of the customer met at that interaction?

-• Is there anyway to improve the interaction of the customer with the brand?
+• Is there any way to improve the customer’s interaction with the brand?

 • How effective is your interaction with the customer vis-a-vis your competitor?

-• Is your customer’s experience different with respect to your competitors?
-Is it better?
+• How does your customer experience compare to competitors?
+Is it superior?

 1. Use Highly Optimized Product Pages

-While every step that a customer takes is important, one quality that stands out for a potential customer to take interest in your offering is optimized product pages.
-This is where most of your customers convert as it is an indication of what to expect.
+While every step a customer takes is important, one quality that stands out for a potential customer to take an interest in your offering is optimized product pages.
+This is where most of your customers convert, as it indicates what to expect.

 nike product page